Catholic Social Action

 [Connect to Margaret Ellen Traxler Inventory]

-Records of the US branch of a faith-based organization founded by Edwina Gateley in 1969 to recruit, train and place lay volunteers in collaboration with partners in the host countries, including minutes of meetings, newsletters, and reports.
+Records of the US branch of a faith-based organization founded by Edwina Gateley in 1969 to recruit, train, and place lay volunteers in collaboration with partners in the host countries, including minutes of meetings, newsletters, and reports.
+The organization dissolved in 2017.

 WOMEN'S ORDINATION CONFERENCE RECORDS, 1974-[ongoing], 9.8 feet.